-This is my list of the best tenkeyless mechanical keyboards currently available in 2019.
+This is my list of the best tenkeyless mechanical keyboards currently available.

 I have researched across all the big brands to find out which tkl keyboards are worth your attention.
 Having owned many boards myself I have a good understanding of what to look for.

-It is hard to pick one keyboard that stands out, any of the keyboards you see in my list are worth picking up, it is up to you to decide which one you like the best as they are all similar in terms of features.
+It is hard to pick one keyboard that stands out, any of the keyboards you see in the list are worth picking up, it is up to you to decide which one you like the best as they are all similar in terms of features.

 A tenkeyless mechanical keyboard provides a few benefits over the usual full size board.
 The first and obvious reason is its portability.
 It is deceptively smaller than you think which is great because it provides you with more room for your mouse.